bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 Stephan: 00:01:06

 Let's get into this today.
-We're gonna chat a little bit about your journey and offer some insights for people here, or anyone on the stream, if they are thinking about what it's like being a Bitcoin core contributor, and if they want to get involved, how they would do this.
+We're gonna chat a little bit about your journey and offer some insights for people here, or anyone on the stream, if they are thinking about what it's like being a Bitcoin Core contributor, and if they want to get involved, how they would do this.
 Tell us a little bit about your motivation.
 Why did you want to go down this pathway?